berthubert/trifecta/README.md

 # Known problems

- * You can only paste files right now, not drag and drop
  * UI is clunky
  * You can't yet change your password
  * Login emails not yet implemented